jsteenbeeke/www.tysanclan.com/charter.md

   4. The rank of Revered Member is granted after 5 years of membership

 ## 4. Groups
-Members of the Tysan Clan have the right to form groups.
+Members of the Disco Clan have the right to form groups.
 There are 3 types of groups: gaming groups, social groups and committees.
 A gaming group is a group dedicated to playing a certain game.
 A social group is a group of people sharing a common interest, and a committee is a special group created by the Chancellor for a specific clan purpose.
 ### 4.1.
 Formation
 Any member with the rank Full Member or higher can request the creation of a gaming group or social group, which must be approved by the Chancellor.
 In addition, the Chancellor can create committees.
 ### 4.2.
 Leadership